Types of REITs

-The resilience of listed Equity REITs in recovering from sharp declines in values during the 2008–2009 global financial market crisis also is noteworthy.
-From the beginning of the equity market recovery in March 2009 through 2013, listed U.S. Equity REITs delivered an average annual total return of 28.3 percent compared to 23.6 percent for the S&P 500 Index.
+Additionally, the resilience of listed Equity REITs in recovering from sharp declines in values during the 2008–2009 global financial market crisis is noteworthy.
+From the beginning of the equity market recovery in March 2009 through 2013, listed U.S. Equity REITs delivered an average annual total return of 28.3 percent, compared with 23.6 percent for the S&P 500 Index.

 Who Invests in Equity REITs?